snimmagadda1/byo-java-framework/README.md

 # byo-java-framework

 Set of modules to build a framework, like Spring, from the ground up.
-Based on this [blog](https://virtuslab.com/blog/build-your-own-framework/).
+This will primarly leverage Runtime based annotation processing.
+Based on this [blog](https://github.com/Patresss/Java-Own-Framework---step-by-step).